BobbyHo/todo-app/README.md

 ```

 ## Project Structure
-### app/v1/proto
+### api/v1/proto
-gRPC interface defintions (todo.proto) and the auto-generated client and server stubs (todo.pb.go)
+gRPC interface definitions (`todo.proto`) and the generated protobuf and gRPC files (`todo.pb.go` and `todo_grpc.pb.go`).

 ### cmd
-The cmd directory contains the server (cmd/server) and client (cmd/client) main execution codes.
+The `cmd` directory contains the server (`cmd/server`) and client (`cmd/client`) entry points.

 #### client/cmd
-This directory contains CLI implementations for each commands supported by the the todoclient.
-The root.go file defines flags and variables that are required by each child commands (i.e. addtodo, updatetodo and etc). todo-client.go defines the gRPC client stub that interacts with the gRPC server.
+This directory contains CLI implementations for each command supported by todoclient.
+The `root.go` file defines flags and variables shared by child commands such as `addtodo` and `updatetodo`.
+The `todo-client.go` file defines the gRPC client code that interacts with the gRPC server.

 #### server
-The file svc.go defines functions that handles server start up and stop. svcHandler.go defines the gRPC server functions that receives commands from the todoclient.
-It also interacts with the database and message queues for storing todo tasks and publishing todo events.
+The `svc.go` file defines functions that handle server startup and shutdown.
+The `svcHandler.go` file defines the gRPC server functions that receive commands from todoclient.
+It also interacts with the database and message queue for storing todo tasks and publishing todo events.

 ### internal
 #### models
-The models package contains interface definitions for core_services (i.e. the Todo Service), database access methods (dbstore) and message publishing (msgpublish.go)
+The `models` package contains interface definitions for core services, database access (`dbstore`), and message publishing (`msgpublish.go`).

 #### db
-At the moment, redis is the database for storing the TODO records. todoRecord.go implements the interface methods defined in the models package.
+Redis is the database for storing TODO records.
+The `todoRecord.go` file implements the interface methods defined in the `models` package.

 ##### data model
-Each user (TodoUser)contains a collection of todo tasks (TodoData).
-The key to access the record is the userId and inside a user record, taskId is the key to retrieve individual todo task.
+Each user (`TodoUser`) contains a collection of todo tasks (`TodoData`).
+The `userId` identifies the user record, and the `taskId` identifies an individual todo task inside that user record.

 #### msgqueue
 #### msgredis
-Redis is also used as a message broker for pubsub.
-The msgredis implements methods defined in the models package.
+Redis is also used as a message broker for pub/sub.
+The `msgredis` package implements methods defined in the `models` package.

 ### config
-sample configuration file for the todoserver
+Sample configuration file for the todoserver.

 ### deploy
-Dockerfile and Docker-Compose files
+Dockerfile and Docker Compose files.